 You're going to have to emphasize how your old skills transfer into your new position.
 This is true whether you're a nurse who wants to be a graphic artist, someone who has been doing newspaper layout and now wants to design web sites or even if you're just moving from one company to another in a similar role.
 There are skills in nursing, for example, that designers use.
 The organizational skills and people skills you've developed are still just as important.

 Ask yourself your strengths and weaknesses.
 Find examples and stories that prove that you have these skills.
 Mention them where applicable in your resume, cover letter and ultimately the interview.

 Coroflot has an article called Landing Your First Design Job with some great tips.
 Here's a summary of the process they describe: Research the geographic area that you'd like to work in, check out the ideal companies and learn everything you can about them.
 Contact the companies including a cover letter and work sample of the type of work you want to do.
 Make sure to find a contact name of the hiring manager.
 Make sure to follow up.
 Ask if they received it and if they have any questions.
 Read the full article for more details.

 Also check out AIGA's article How to find your first job.
 They recommend showing only your best work in your portfolio, if there is anything that's not the type of work you want to do don't show it.
 If you're a student, present your portfolio and resume to your trusted professors for their honest feedback.
 Just as Coroflot suggested, AIGA suggests identifying the companies, organizations and leads that you are most interested in.
 Your resume should reflect simple, typographic design.
-The full article into much more detail on the job process.
+The full article goes into much more detail on the job process.